 Room Selection FAQs

-- Rising Juniors and Seniors: Apply and participate in Fall Housing Selection Process
+- Transfers, Rising Juniors, and Rising Seniors: Apply and participate in Fall Housing Selection Process

 - Rising Sophomores: Apply and participate in Spring Housing Selection Process